AdobeDocs/commerce-operations.nl-NL/README.md

 If you submit a pull request with significant changes to documentation and code examples, you'll see a message in the pull request asking you to submit an online contribution license agreement (CLA).
 We need you to complete the online form before we can review your pull request.
 -->

-### Belangrijkste veranderingen ten opzichte van Adobe-werknemers
+### Belangrijkste veranderingen ten opzichte van Adobe werknemers

 Als u een technisch schrijver, programmamanager, of ontwikkelaar van het productteam voor een oplossing van Adobe Experience Cloud bent en het uw baan is om aan of auteur technische artikelen bij te dragen, zou u de privé bewaarplaats op moeten gebruiken `https://git.corp.adobe.com/AdobeDocs`.